Arcadia-Science/agar-microchamber/code/Fiji/README.md

 The files in this directory are macros to process images with the image processing software Fiji.
+Summaries and comments of the macros were generated in part by GPT-4.

 **batch_sequential_varproj_savebypool_tif.ijm** is a macro to perform cumulative standard deviation projections, also known as "tracks".